tweag/haskell-training/material/webapi.md

 This is work for the awesome [`Servant`](https://hackage.haskell.org/package/servant-0.19) library.

-Servant is a Haskell library to define web services API and serving them.
+Servant is a Haskell library used to define web services API and serving them.

 Warning: Servant internals are complicated!
 We will not dive into the details.
+We'll just learn how to use it.

 ---